materialsproject/fireworks/docs/installation_tutorial_pt2.rst

     rlauncher_run.py -l my_launchpad.yaml -w my_fworker.yaml rapidfire

 You've now run multiple jobs on your FireWorker!
-You could even try running the Rocket Launcher in ``--infinite`` mode - then, you would have FireWorker that continuously ran new jobs added to the LaunchPad on the FireServer.
+You could even try running the Rocket Launcher in ``--nlaunches infinite`` mode - then, you would have FireWorker that continuously ran new jobs added to the LaunchPad on the FireServer.

 Next Steps
 ==========